 Alyssa: I thought the ending was sweet!
 It’s clear that Risako knew she had to act fast if she wanted to get between Ruka and Haruka, especially after seeing them on the couch.
 The whole progression of asking him to pierce her ear, making gyōza for dinner and then playing Speed with a little Truth or Dare thrown in seemed pretty orchestrated, but I felt for her.

 Tom: Ruka probably likes Haruka because she is cool and effortless.
 Risako throwing herself at him is probably coming off as a little clingy.
 She was so great when she politely teased him about the “plain” pancakes and was amazing when she nursed him back to health.
 Now she’s spilling her guts and I have no idea how Ruka will react.
 Don’t drink and play Speed, kids.

 Alyssa: Crushes can make you a little reckless and her love of parkour proves that the girl has guts.
 She clearly can’t help liking him, especially when she’s got a rival for his attention.
 It was a risky move to blurt out “date me” — that kind of confession usually takes several episodes of build-up — but I love that she surprised me.

-The Japan Times will be posting weekly recaps of “Terrace House: Tokyo 2019-2020.”
+The Japan Times is posting weekly recaps of “Terrace House Tokyo 2019-2020.”
 Feel free to add your thoughts in the comments section.
 New episodes of “Terrace House Tokyo 2019-2020” stream on Netflix on Tuesdays, on Fuji TV on Demand (FOD) from June 11th on Tuesdays, and will air on Fuji TV from July.